hessllab/HW_2/README.md

 Morgan is only interested in the raw data (the tree ring measurement files [`.txt`] noted by the 7-character IDs above SSPPTTC).
 In addition, some of the files are too short and are therefore not usable and some files have data that are repeated.

 Write a line of code that will create a text file containing a list of the unique tree IDs (no repeats, no extensions) that have at least 5 lines of data.
 Build it up, one pipe at a time.

+#### To Submit
+1) Fork the repo
+2) Clone to your machine
+3) Create a new branch
+4) Edit this README.md file to add your answers.
+Use code blocks for code.
+5) Commit changes.
+6) Submit a pull request on hessllab/HW_2